maxgveggeberg/diagrams/Stages.md

 # Stages

-High level stages of a marketing and sales funnel
+High level stages of a marketing and sales funnel.
+Customers progress linearly through the journey and are re-engaged with lifecycle marketing.

 ```mermaid
 %%{init: {"flowchart": {"defaultRenderer": "elk"}} }%%